dhylands/upy-rtttl/sonic_pi/README.md

 is run in a terminal using `./sp_json.py` It requires read/write acces to its location as it generates a data file named **sptune.json** This is subsequently read by the program **ringtone.rb** which is run in Sonic Pi.
 The second requirement for the python script is that it needs the files rtttl.py and songs.py.
-Since these are in the parent folder you should create soft links to these from the sonic_pi folder using
+Since these are in the parent folder you need soft links to these from the sonic_pi folder using

 ```ln -s ../rtttl.py rtttl.py```